osscameroon/project-ideas/project_template.md

 # PROJECT IDEA

-A short description
+A short description.

 ## Introduction

-A small introduction
+A small introduction.

 ## Why ?

-Here you need to explain, wha is the need of this project.
+Here you need to explain, what is the need of this project.

 ## Description

-A nice description here
+A nice description here.

 ## labels